kantega/kson/readme.md

 ```
 _Contramap_ is the opposite of map.
 We change the "inner type" of the decoder to Intger by supplying it with a
 function from Integer to BigDecimal.
 When you use the encoder, you give it an Integer, and it applies the function you give
 it in the contramap before it passes it down to the BigDecimal encoder.
-Yo apss it and Integer, but it is writen to json as
+You pass it an Integer, but it is written to json as
 a BigDecimal.